 Surgical Critical Care Fellowship

-The Henry Ford Hospital Surgical Critical Care Fellowship Program has graduated approximately 60 fellows since its inception in 1991.
-The fellowship provides a formal, intellectual environment for acquiring the knowledge, skills, clinical judgment, and attitude essential to the practice of Surgical Critical Care.
+The fellowship provides comprehensive training in a formal, intellectual, and supportive environment, dedicated to helping trainees acquire the knowledge, skills, and clinical judgement essential to the practice of critical care.
 The program is designed to provide advanced training to graduates of approved surgical residencies or to surgical residents above the PGY3 level who have a position in an approved surgical residency.
-The program allows the surgeon to acquire competence and expertise as a practitioner, consultant, and teacher in critical care.
-The program emphasizes scholarship, self-instruction, development of critical analysis of clinical problems, ability to prioritize patient care needs with the ability to make appropriate decisions on complex surgical and medical problems in critically ill surgical patients.
-The training will also ensure the development of skills to perform procedures required for the practice of Surgical Critical Care.
-Completion of the program will provide the surgeon with proficiency in managing critically ill patients, teaching critical care skills and in supervising critical care units.
+The fellowship allows the surgeon to acquire competence and expertise as a practitioner, consultant, and teacher in critical care.
+The program emphasizes scholarship, self-instruction, development of critical analysis of clinical problems, and the ability to prioritize patient care needs and make appropriate decisions on complex surgical and medical problems in critically ill surgical patients.
+The training will also ensure the development of skills to perform procedures required for the practice of surgical critical care.
+Completion of the program will provide the surgeon with proficiency in managing critically ill surgical patients, teaching critical care skills, conducting scholarly activity, and in supervising critical care units.

 Prior to appointment in the program, fellows must have completed at least three clinical years in an ACGME-accredited graduate educational program in one of the following specialties: anesthesiology, emergency medicine, neurological surgery, obstetrics and gynecology, orthopedic surgery, otolaryngology, plastic surgery, surgery, thoracic surgery, vascular surgery, or urology.